Master FaceTime: Use It Like a Pro [Advanced Guide]

 3. Switch to Another Device:

-Tap on the FaceTime icon or notification on the second device.
+• tap the FaceTime icon or notification on the second device.
 This action should bring up the option to 'Take over the call' or something similar.

 4. Continue Your Call:

 This feature is particularly useful when you need to move around or switch to a device with a larger screen or better camera during a call.
 Remember that both devices need to be compatible with Handoff and running the required iOS or macOS versions.
+If the first method does not work, compare software version, device compatibility, and account status before repeating the same step.

 Record and Leave a FaceTime video or audio message